Phone it in Friday XCV: YouTube Roundup LCV: Brass to the Future Plays “The Stars and Stripes Forever”

 I’m also selling all of my paintings for $10, with free shipping in the United States, regardless of how many you purchase.
 They’re one of kind, so once a painting is purchased, it’s gone.

-But here’s the exciting news: I’ve joined Society6, a website that lets artists upload their designs, which can they be printed onto all manner of products (like this throw pillow, or this duvet cover).
+I’ve also joined Society6, a website that lets artists upload their designs, which can they be printed onto all manner of products (like this throw pillow, or this duvet cover).
 Why not get a bookbag with a mouthy droid on it?

 I only get 10% of the sales made there, but some of the stuff looks really good—I really want these notebooks with my “Desert View” painting on it (which again, is just $10 for the one-and-only original).
 Some of them are straight-up goofy, like this church doodle I made celebrating the presidential pardon of Roger Stone (the description for the piece is “Anger your friends with this doodle commemorating the presidential pardon of America’s most dapper political operative“).

-I haven’t done any new painting lately, but I do have two new doodles for just $5 each: Robo Talk 23 No. 1 and No. 2.
+I have a few new paintings from my highly unsuccessful foray into selling at the Lamar Egg Scramble, and I have two new doodles for just $5 each: Robo Talk 23 No. 1 and No. 2.
 I’m also working on quite a few more doodles for Society6, which will also end up here.

-Finally, my book The One-Minute Mysteries of Inspector Gerard: The Ultimate Flatfoot is $10 in paperback, and just $5 on Kindle.
+My first book, The One-Minute Mysteries of Inspector Gerard: The Ultimate Flatfoot, is $10 in paperback, and just $5 on Kindle.

 Thanks again for your support!